Financial Accountability Return Guide

 Financial reporting requirements depend on whether the service provider is classified as a Tier 1 or Tier 2 organisation under NSW Fair Trading guidelines.

-Some services may be classified as a registered charity with the Australian Charities and Not-for-profits Commission (ACNC).
+Some providers may be classified as a registered charity with the Australian Charities and Not-for-profits Commission (ACNC).
 Requirements under Tier 1 and Tier 2 classifications are still applicable in this case.

-Please refer to the tables below to determine Tier 1 or Tier 2 service providers to submit financial statements.
+Please refer to the tables below to determine whether a provider is classified as Tier 1 or Tier 2 to assist with the submission of financial statements.

 More detailed information on Tier 1 and Tier 2 organisations can be found on the NSW Fair Trading website.